aibasel/downward/docs/quick-start.md

 -   The Docker image for Fast Downward is installed on your machine as a side-effect of the command.
 -   You can use the Docker flag `-rm` for cleaning up the container (recommended)

-Assume you want to solve the gripper planning task `prob01.pddl` from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
+Assume you want to solve a planning task from the [Fast Downward benchmarks](https://github.com/aibasel/downward-benchmarks) using A* search with the LM-cut heuristic.
 To do so you can run the following:

-    sudo docker run --rm -v <path-to-benchmarks>:/benchmarks aibasel/downward /benchmarks/gripper/prob01.pddl --search "astar(lmcut())"
+    sudo docker run --rm -v <path-to-benchmarks>:/benchmarks aibasel/downward /benchmarks/<domain.pddl> /benchmarks/<task.pddl> --search "astar(lmcut())"

-Here `<path-to-benchmarks>` refers to your local benchmarks directory containing the [gripper benchmarks](https://github.com/aibasel/downward-benchmarks/tree/master/gripper).
+Here `<path-to-benchmarks>` refers to your local directory containing your domain and task file.
-It can be specified as an absolute path, relative path (only as of Docker Engine version 23) or using a predefined path variable, e.g. `$BENCHMARKS`.

 Note:

 -   The Docker flag `-v` mounts the local directory `<path-to-benchmarks>` of your host machine under the container directory `/benchmarks`, which is the place where the containerised planner looks for the problem.
+-   `<path-to-benchmarks>` must be an absolute path; relative paths are only supported as of Docker Engine version 23.

 See more planner options at [planner usage](planner-usage.md).

 ## Vagrant

 ### Vagrant Installation
-To install Vagrant on your machine follow the steps provided [here](https://developer.hashicorp.com/vagrant/install).
+To install Vagrant on your machine follow the steps provided on the [Vagrant page](https://developer.hashicorp.com/vagrant/install).
 For Vagrant to work you also need a "provider" such as VirtualBox, VMware, Hyper-V.

 Note: